openstack-archive/infra-manual/doc/source/creators.rst

   For official projects, this change should also link via ``Needed-By`` to a change for the ``openstack/governance`` repository to add the new repository under the project team, see :ref:`add-to-governance-repo`.
+This change is for ``openstack-infra/project-config`` repository.

 * Second change to add jobs to your project, see :ref:`add_jobs_for_project`.
-This one will fail Zuul internal testing until the first change is merged, the repository gets created and Zuul reloads its configuration.
+This one can only pass Zuul internal testing once the first change is merged, the repository gets created and Zuul reloads its configuration.

-The changes described in this section should be submitted together as two stacked changes to the ``openstack-infra/project-config`` repository.
-Stack these two changes on top of each other to make it easy to review them together and then merge them one after the other.

 .. _add_project_to_master_projects_list: